BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 ### **BLOC Electron Wallet**

-BLOC Electron Wallet is the new BLOC GUI wallet for the new BLOC core 3.0 available for Windows, macOS and Linux.
+BLOC Electron Wallet is the new BLOC GUI Desktop wallet for the new BLOC core 3.0 available for Windows, macOS and Linux.

 Make sure to follow the [complete instructions here](../wallets/BLOC-GUI-Electron-Wallet.md) on how to use BLOC Electron Wallet.

-#### **BLOC Wallet Client 2.0.2**

-The previous version of BLOC Wallet for desktop computer for Windows, Mac and Linux.
-**This version is no more compatible since the BLOC 3.0**

-You can still check the features and view the details of the old [BLOC Wallet v2.0.2](../BLOC-GUI-Desktop-Wallet-V2)

 ## **BLOC Telegram Wallet**